Applications of closed models defined by counting to graph theory and topology

-{\it With the notations above, suppose that $D$ allows small object argument.
-Suppose that for every morphism $d$ of $D$ which is a transfinite composition of pushouts of coproducts of morphisms $F(c)$ where $c$ is a weak cofibration, $G(d)$ is a weak equivalence.
-Then there exists a Quillen model on $D$ whose class of weak equivalences is $W_D$, its class of fibrations is $Fib_D$ and its class of cofibrations is $Cof_D$.}
+{\bf Theorem 6.3.} {\it With the notations above, suppose that $D$ allows the small object argument, and suppose that for every morphism $d$ of $D$ which is a transfinite composition of pushouts of coproducts of morphisms $F(c)$ where $c$ is a weak cofibration, $G(d)$ is a weak equivalence.
+Then, there exists a closed model on $D$ whose class of weak equivalences is $W_D$, the class of fibrations is $Fib_D$ and the class of cofibrations is $Cof_D$.}